stelzinga/MF/Management_Framework.md

 ### Objectives
 Whereas a Goal is broad, an Objective is a precise, time-based Process, or set of Processes, the output of which is measurable and which supports the delivery of a Service and thus contributes to the completion of a Goal.
 Objectives consume Assets and Suppliers and are performed, or at least initiated by Staff.
 An Objective is performed within an Activity.
 Objectives are defined by the 6Ws as follows:
-1. What: Unambiguous and measurable, reflected by the name or description of the Objective.
+1. What: Unambiguous and measurable, reflected by a name or description of the Objective that starts with a *verb* which gives a high-level indication of what is the Result of the Objective once completed: "Create ...", "Build ...", "Repair ...", "Study ...", "Onboard ...", "Write ...", etc.
 2. When: have a *Start* and *End* date or *Recurrence* and an expected *Effort* and/or expected *Time to Market*.
 3. Who: performed by a Staff/Group *and* for the benefit of an Activity, see [## Organising].
 4. Why: linked to a Goal i.e., what is the aim of the Objective.
-5. How: detailed Processes involved in achieving the Objective.
+5. How: detailed Processes involved in achieving the Objective and it can also contain, if not already framed by the *What*, how to *measure* the result of the Objective, see also Benchmark below.

 The *Where* aspect is relevant for Venture's where the delivery of Service is not the same as where the Clients are, or where Assets used in Operations are not in the same location as the Venture.
 If this is not relevant, the *where* can be defaulted to the Venture's or Activity's location.

 Objectives are either *Routines* or *Projects*.
 Both are Measurable and both also have a notion of *Effort*, or time spent involved in performing them, but they differ in property nr.
 2: Projects are *limited* in time, whereas Routines are *recurring* in time.
-They also different in that structurally Projects aim to improve Routines.
+They also differ in that structurally Projects aim to improve Routines.

 If Ventures use Pillars instead if Goals, they may also use Goals, or Targets instead of Objectives.